 For those familiar with photography, when adjusting the shutter speed, we just have two dials to play with: the ISO dial and the aperture ring.
 But setting up a fast WordPress site is a completely different story, it is more complicated, you have lots of speed knobs and not all those parameters are so easy to adjust.

-In this post Part1/2, we’ll learn Who is Who in terms of speed and then we’ll work with the server side: our provider and WordPress backend speed.
+In this post Part 1/2, we’ll learn Who is Who in terms of speed taking a look at the different page speed layers.

-Our post goal: avoid falling in the “web page essay” side of things and focus on effectiveness by tackling the main WordPress speed factors.
+Our post goal: avoid falling into the “web page essay”, and focus on the effectiveness by tackling the main WordPress speed factors.

-WordPress Speed – The web page speed layers
+The web page speed layers impacting our slow WordPress

 The true way to really know if we have a fast WordPress site page is measuring everything from server to user, this is what we call – Browser page load time.